Maharashtra: Demographics

 According to the provisional results of the 2011 national census, Maharashtra was at that time the richest state in India and the second-most populous state in India with a population of 112,374,333.
-Contributing to 9.28 per cent of India's population, males and females are 58,243,056 and 54,131,277, respectively.
-The total population growth in 2011 was 15.99 per cent while in the previous decade it was 22.57 per cent.
+Contributing to 9.28% of India's population, males and females are 58,243,056 and 54,131,277, respectively.
+The total population growth in 2011 was 15.99%, while in the previous decade it was 22.57%.
 Since independence, the decadal growth rate of population has remained higher (except in the year 1971) than the national average.
 However, in the year 2011, it was found to be lower than the national average.
-The 2011 census for the state found 55 per cent of the population to be rural with 45 per cent being urban-based.
-Although, India hasn't conducted a caste-wise census since Independence, based on the British era census of 1931, it is estimated that the Maratha and the Maratha-kunbi numerically form the largest caste cluster with around 32 per cent of the population.
-Maharashtra has a large Other Backward Class population constituting 41 per cent of the population.
+The 2011 census for the state found 55% of the population to be rural with 45% being urban-based.
+Although, India hasn't conducted a caste-wise census since Independence, based on the British era census of 1931, it is estimated that the Maratha and the Maratha-kunbi numerically form the largest caste cluster with around 32% of the population.
+Maharashtra has a large Other Backward Class population constituting 41% of the population.
 The scheduled tribes include Adivasis such as Thakar, Warli, Konkana and Halba.
-The 2011 census found scheduled castes and scheduled tribes to account for 11.8 per cent and 8.9 per cent of the population, respectively.
+The 2011 census found scheduled castes and scheduled tribes to account for 11.8% and 8.9% of the population, respectively.
 The state also includes a substantial number of migrants from other states of India.
 Uttar Pradesh, Gujarat, and Karnataka account for the largest percentage of migrants to the Mumbai metropolitan area.

 The 2011 census reported the human sex ratio is 929 females per 1000 males, which were below the national average of 943.
 The density of Maharashtra was 365 inhabitants per km2 which was lower than the national average of 382 per km2.
-Since 1921, the populations of Ratnagiri and Sindhudurg shrank by −4.96 per cent and −2.30 per cent, respectively, while the population of Thane grew by 35.9 per cent, followed by Pune at 30.3 per cent.
-The literacy rate is 83.2 per cent, higher than the national rate at 74.04 per cent.
-Of this, male literacy stood at 89.82 per cent and female literacy 75.48 per cent.
+Since 1921, the populations of Ratnagiri and Sindhudurg shrank by −4.96% and −2.30%, respectively, while the population of Thane grew by 35.9%, followed by Pune at 30.3%.
+The literacy rate is 83.2%, higher than the national rate at 74.04%.
+Of this, male literacy stood at 89.82% and female literacy 75.48%.